Centenary & Non-Centenary Patron Privileges

-Centenary students, staff and faculty can check out circulating materials by bringing them to the Circulation Desk and presenting a current Centenary College ID card.
+Centenary students, staff and faculty may check out circulating materials by bringing them to the Circulation Desk and presenting a current Centenary College ID card.
 Library accounts must be in good standing with no fines above $10 or bills for unreturned books.
 Verification of student enrollment is sent to the Circulation Department and must be used to create or renew a patron record.

 Undergraduate Centenary Students: For undergraduates, borrowing privileges extend for the semesters enrolled.
 During the regular academic year this means from August to the May weekend of graduation.
 If an undergraduate is enrolled in an on-campus May Module, borrowing privileges are extended to the last day of the module classes.
 Any student enrolled in summer school has borrowing privileges for the period of summer school classes, normally June 1st to July 15th.
 An undergraduate who is a resident of Shreveport but not enrolled in either the May module or summer school does not have borrowing privileges until the beginning of the fall semester.
 When a student is engaged in a research project, the supervising faculty member can give written permission for that student to continue to have borrowing privileges over the summer.

 All library materials checked out in April or December are due no later than the last day of finals.
-All video/dvd lending ceases three days before the beginning of finals.
+All video/DVD lending ceases three days before the beginning of finals.
 The exception to this occurs if a documentary or movie is assigned by the professor as a component of a final exam.

-Graduate students have borrowing privileges only for the semester in which they are enrolled.
+Graduate Centenary Students: Graduate students have borrowing privileges only for the semester in which they are enrolled.
 Thus, graduate students are always enrolled on a semester-by-semester calendar.
 If they are not currently enrolled in a class but are still in the program, they do not have borrowing privileges.
 Graduate students are also issued LALINC cards on a semester-by-semester calendar.

 Full-time Faculty: Full-time teaching faculty have borrowing privileges on a year-round basis.
 Any materials borrowed by faculty, with the exception of Interlibrary Loan materials, are checked out for the entire year and can be renewed by request.
 None of the Magale Library materials should accrue fines on faculty checkout.
-Faculty materials requested by another patron can be conveyed to the faculty member when the materials have been requested by another patron.
+Requests for early return of faculty checkouts can be conveyed to the faculty member when the materials have been requested by another patron.
 As with all transactions, the name of the person currently in possession of an item is never made public.

 There are no guest cards issued to non-Centenary persons, except by special order of the Administration.